Nomad-Media/samples-js/movies/movie-groups/Readme.md

 > 📘 Note
 >
-> For more information about the API call used got to [Adds content to a content group.](ref:addcontenttocontentgroup)
+> For more information about the API call used got to [Add Content to Content Group](https://developer.nomad-cms.com/docs/add-content-to-content-group)

 ## Remove Movie From Movie Group